 There are plenty of job opportunities for BAMS graduates which includes joining a government or private hospital as an ayurvedic specialist or start up a private clinic.
 Another sector that is up and coming for BAMS graduates is Research which branch out to a diverse range of areas where a research can be conducted.
 Teaching Ayurveda is another area where a BAMS graduate can secure a decent livelihood.

-BAMS may not be considered as high profile as an MBBS course but there are many details that make it worth pursuing.
+BAMS may not be considered as sought-after as an MBBS course, but there are many details that make it worth pursuing.
 Getting into BAMS course is not that difficult when compared with MBBS.
-MBBS course is relatively tough and has limited number of seat in proportion to the number of candidates that apply for admission.
+Bachelor of Medicine and Bachelor of Surgery (MBBS) course is relatively tough and has limited number of seat in proportion to the number of candidates that apply for admission.
 It is relatively easy to get in a seat in government college to pursue BAMS course and it is cheaper than MBBS.
 In BAMS course, candidates are required to study modern medical sciences and modern diagnostics along with Ayurvedic Samhitas.
 Whereas in MBBS candidates do not wander off from the domain of advanced medicine and new technology associated with it.
 After completing BAMS, candidates can go for clinical research or can take up a course of alternative medicine just like a MBBS graduate.
 BAMS graduate also have the option of pursuing MD and MS in Ayurveda but do not have as many option as an MBBS graduate has.

 The fee structure for BAMS colleges vary when it comes to government and private colleges.
 The course fee structure also differs state wise.
 However, the fee for one year is approximately 50,000/- to 70,000/- in private colleges.
 In the BAMS curriculum one year is dedicated to extensive internship therefore the fee structure is calculated for 4 and a half year.
 The total cost can go approximately around 3,00,000/- to 4,00,000/- along with yearly charges that includes exam fee, books fee, hostel fee that may be charged separately.
 In addition with the yearly expenses, the total cost comes around 5 lakh to 6 lakh.